viet34tqc/notebook/technical-terms.md

 remove unused code before bundling.
 This can be an issue when using barrel files: <https://github.com/vercel/next.js/issues/12557> <https://renatopozzi.me/articles/your-nextjs-bundle-will-thank-you>

+## Prototype chain

+Every object in JavaScript has a built-in property, which is called its prototype (`__proto__`.
+The prototype is itself an object, so the prototype will have its own prototype, making what's called a prototype chain.
+The chain ends when we reach a prototype that has null for its own prototype.

 ## postCSS:

 it's like webpack for CSS.
 There are variaty of postCSS plugins like minify, compile sass to css... <https://www.youtube.com/watch?v=Kn2SKUOaoT4>